act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 #### Failed Example 9

 The first [focusable][] element within this page is the link to W3C.
-The link to the [main section of content][] is located before in tree order but after in focus order due to the `tabindex` attributes.
+The link to the [main block of content][] is located before in tree order but after in focus order due to the `tabindex` attributes.

 ```html
 <html lang="en">